 Here is one practical example that will give you a clear picture.
 Say you want to use your multi-currency account to pay for a certain service in foreign currency.
 For instance, a hosting for your affiliate website.
 With an MCA, you can use the balance to pay for services in the currency you received funds in, thus cutting down your fee costs.
 Additionally, you have the benefit of converting the part of your funds to the currency you need, at very attractive rates.
 Thus, with much better rates than banks or other market-dominant payment services like PayPal, an affiliate cuts costs on exchange rates that can very much add up if left unchecked.

-An example of exchange rate calculator with favorable mid-market rates
+An example of exchange rate calculator with favourable mid-market rates

 That’s fine when sending money but what about receiving and withdrawing?